 If you (or your beneficiary) are unable to care for your own affairs, any payments due may be paid to someone who is authorized to conduct your affairs.
 This may be a relative or a court-appointed guardian.

-What happens in the case of dissolution of marriage?
+What happens in the case of dissolution of marriage (also referred to as a divorce)?

 The DB Plan will honor a court order (Division of Benefits Order - DBO) which meets certain criteria.